Jonah Heim Player Props: Rangers vs. Royals

 Jonah Heim At The Plate

-- In six games played this season, he has not hit a long ball.
+- In 57.1% of his games this year (four of seven), Heim has picked up at least one hit, and in three of those games (42.9%) he recorded more than one.

-- Heim has driven in a run in one game this year, and it was more than one in that game.
+- He has homered in one of seven games, and in 4% of his plate appearances.

-- He has scored a run in two games this year, and had multiple runs both times.
+- Heim has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.